2016 Environmental Beautification Awards - enter now!

 Be sure to check out our Education Calendar regularly to find professional development opportunities in your region and around the state.
 And, check our our Events Calendar to learn about meetings and networking opportunities.

-The webinar is free to CNLP member businesses and comes with CNLP credits.
+These webinars are free to NYSNLA members and come with CNLP credits.
 Click here to register.

 Oldies but goodies

 Our 2016 webinars are being recorded and will be posted on the new and improved NYSNLA.com website (coming soon)!
 See below for details on where to find materials from earlier webinars.
 Be sure you're logged into this site, as some of them are in the "Members"The Layoff Alternative: How New York State's Shared Work Program Can Help You Hold On to Your Best Employees,"

 New York State Department of Labor Business Services Rep Amy Hadfield and Employment Services Rep Debbie Arbutina will explain the Shared Work Program, under which employees can receive partial unemployment insurance benefits while working reduced hours.
 Instead of cutting staff, you can reduce the hours of all employees, or just a certain group.
 Full-time, part-time and seasonal employees are eligible.